ComSD: Balancing Behavioral Quality and Diversity in Unsupervised Skill Discovery: Unsupervised Skill Discovery by ComSD

 The $\rm flag \it(\cdot)$ is a function to map the high-dimensional skill vectors into 1-dimensional flag variables.
-Here, we employ the first dimension of skill vectors as the flag variables (i.e., $\rm flag \it(z) = I_1^T\cdot z,\ {\rm where} \ I_1 = (1,0,...,0)$).
+Here, we find that naively employing the first dimension of skill vectors as the flag variables (i.e., $\rm flag \it(z) = I_1^T\cdot z,\ {\rm where} \ I_1 = (1,0,...,0)$) enables considerable results in practice.
 The fixed hyper-parameters $w_{high},w_{low},f_{high},f_{low}$ and the clamp function $\rm clamp \it(\cdot)$ make the dynamic coefficient $\beta$ linearly related to flag variables $\rm flag \it (z)$ with different slopes in different regions.
-We clearly visualize the relation between $\beta$ and $\rm flag \it(z)$ in Figure \ref{intrinsicreward}.
+We clearly visualize the relation between $\beta$ and $\rm flag \it(z)$ in Fig. \ref{intrinsicreward} right.
 With SMW, the skill space is actually divided into different regions with different learning objectives.
-In the low-exploitation region ($\rm flag \it(z) <f_{low} $), the agents try their best to explore, while in the high-exploitation region ($\rm flag \it(z) >f_{high} $), the agents try to discern learned skills.
-In the middle ($\rm flag \it(z)$ between $f_{low}$ and $f_{high}$), the agents can acquire behaviors at different exploratory levels (corresponding to different $\beta$ values).
-The contrastive multi-objective reward of ComSD is defined as:
+In the high-exploration region ($\rm flag \it(z) <f_{low} $, corresponding to low diversity reward weight), the agents try their best to explore, while in the high-exploitation region ($\rm flag \it(z) >f_{high} $, corresponding to high diversity reward weight), the agents pay more attention to discerning learned skills.
+In the middle ($\rm flag \it(z)$ between $f_{low}$ and $f_{high}$), the agents can acquire behaviors at different activity levels (corresponding to different $\beta$ values).
+The contrastive dynamic reward of ComSD is defined as:

 Over the intrinsic-reward MDP $\mathcal{M}^{intr}$ augmented by $r^{intr}_{ComSD}$, ComSD trains the skill-conditioned policy $\pi(a|s,z)$ via RL with $z$ sampled by uniform distribution.
-Appendix A provides the full pseudo-code of ComSD.
+Algorithm \ref{algorithm-comsd} provides the full pseudo-code of ComSD.